Casinos offer RVers secure overnight camping, games, cheap buffets - RV Travel

 • Always check in with security and ask about their casino’s specific procedure regarding free overnight parking and where they want you to park.

-•Limit free overnight stays to 24-hours, unless you get permission to stay longer.
+•Limit free overnight stays to 24 hours, unless you get permission to stay longer.

 • Remember, a parking lot is not a campground says Kenny.
 “Seasoned RVers cringe when they go into a casino parking lot (or Wal-Mart or Flying J) and see people who’ve put out their awnings, chairs, and barbecues.
 Restrict your RV activity to the inside of your rig.
-“If you want to ‘camp,’ check into a campground.
+“If you want to ‘camp,’ check into a campground.”